helesteanuca/TheFloowChallange/README.md

  1. Stemming is one of the big accuracy drowbacks but it's time efficient for this sample.
 If accuracy is what you are looking for, I recommend using a lemmatization.
 You can add it to the project and just modify the JobConsumer (see Wiki).

  2. Currently I have to say that the bigger the file you want to process, the smaller the -filesize should be set.
 Tested with a 65GB sourcefile and a 512MB &filesize will take longer than a 100MB &filesize, also if there is a second run on another server that only has a sourcefile of 12MB then it will help the first one to finish the jobs.
 Also I don't recommend a smaller size than 10MB, the reason I went for gridFS is because normal collections would be too small to store.

-### TODO - the program could be modified in order to check the jobsize before deciding what to do.
+ -TODO - the program could be modified in order to check the jobsize before deciding what to do.
 This way we can decide if a server is powerful enough to take some jobs at startup.
-## TODO - the program could be
+ -TODO - the program could be

 ## Security - mongoDB
-### TODO - the program considers that it has all the rights to create / delete / upsert / find collections and documents as he pleases.
+ -TODO - the program considers that it has all the rights to create / delete / upsert / find collections and documents as he pleases.

 ## Accuracy

-## TODO - make the results to be displayed in a proper order and saved in a proper format (currently sepparated by ";")
-## TODO - language specification as parrameter and propper lemmatization process to be set-up.
+ -TODO - make the results to be displayed in a proper order and saved in a proper format (currently sepparated by ";") -TODO - language specification as parrameter and propper lemmatization process to be set-up.

 ## Parameters supported